gh0x0st/OSCP-A-Step-Forward/README.md

 **_Report Template_**

 The templates provided by Offensive Security are great and are more than enough, but don't be intimidated to forge them a bit into what works for you.
-After your exam, you're going to have 24 hours to submit your exam.
-You're likely going to be very mentally drained.
-You should really rest at this point.
+After your exam, you're going to have 24 hours to submit your report.
+You're likely going to be very mentally drained; you should really rest at this point.
 Save yourself some time and make your report template ahead of time.
 This is the general template I used for every machine:

 ![Alt text](https://github.com/gh0x0st/OSCP_Journey/blob/master/Report_Snippet.png?raw=true "OneNote Snippet")